joseph-flinn/site/data/posts/0064-engineering-portfolio-management-part1.md

 ---

-Until the first day of class, my association of the word "portfolio" was in terms of an artist's portfolio or an investment portfolio.
-Learning about portfolio management in terms of the project management function has changed how I see the business world.
+Until the first day of class this semester, I associated the word "portfolio" with artists or financial investments.
+Learning about portfolio management in relation to a project management function has changed how I see the business world.

-I was introduced to portfolio management on the first day of class in two of my grad school classes:
+Portfolio management was introducd on the first day of class in two of my grad school classes:
 Engineering Portfolio Management and Foundations of Project Management.
-Coming from the Software-as-a-Service (SaaS) industry, both of these areas a really foreign.
-The Agile Manifesto was penned in 2002 (Beck et al.) which has turned project management strategies in the SaaS and cloud software industries on their head.
-Then along came DevOps and Lean Software Development which pushed the velocity boundaries of software development even further, delivering software development practices to streamline value delivery to the end user in safer ways.
+Coming from the Software-as-a-Service (SaaS) industry, these more traditional work management theories are foreign.
+The Agile Manifesto was penned in 2002 (Beck et al.) which turned project management strategies in the SaaS and cloud software industries on their head.
+Then around 2012, DevOps and Lean Software Development emerged to push the boundaries software development velocity even further; creating software development practices to streamline value delivery to the end user in safer ways.

-Before moving too much further, I do want to recognize the my bias in the software industry being mostly in the startup Software-as-a-Service space.
-I know that there are more stringent requirements in industries like aerospace where Agile is taboo and "test in production" cannot be used.
+Before moving too much further, I do want to recognize the my bias in the software industry is from the startup Software-as-a-Service space.
+I know that there are more stringent requirements in industries like aerospace where Agile project management is taboo and "test in production" cannot be used.

+As the majority of the software industry has kept pushing towards faster value delivery, "waterfall" or "traditional project management" have become terms that seem to be avoided.
+With this taboo came the social pressures to also avoid tools that had been traditionally used with these practices (ie.
+Gantt charts).
+The term "waterfall" comes from the visual that a Gantt chart creates.
+The farther one gets into cutting edge software development practices, the more tension there is when seeing a Gantt chart.

-As the majority of the software industry has kept pushing towards faster value delivery, "waterfall" or "traditional project management" have become terms that are avoided at all costs.
-With the taboo came the social pressures to also avoid tools that had been traditionally used (*cough* Gantt charts *cough*).
-From my experience, Gantt charts are synonymous with waterfall and the general feeling was that they should never be used; especially in DevOps circles.
-Tensions seem to continue to rise between business functions that want to know when a project is going to be delivered and engineering functions who are very uncomfortable giving quantitative estimates on timelines for deliverables which contain high levels of uncertainty (one of the original reasons that the Agile Manifesto was penned).
-This tension is heightened with any current or historical experiences of timelines being weaponized against the engineers when their estimates were off.
+Tensions seem to continue to rise between business functions and engineering functions; those that want to know when a project is going to be delivered and those who are uncomfortable giving quantitative estimates on timelines for deliverables which contain high levels of uncertainty.
+The high uncertainty of software development is one of the original reasons that the Agile Manifesto was written.
+The tension between business and engineering is heightened with any current or historical experiences of estimated timelines being weaponized against the engineers when their estimates were off.

-Now, it might seem like I am starting down an anti-Agile path, but I am not whatsoever.
-I fully agree with the philosophies of Agile and Lean Development, with the caveat that they are applied to only project management.
-It will be helpful to define a few terms as they seem to be rarely used in the SaaS industry.
+Now, it might seem like I am starting down an anti-Agile path, but I am not.
+I fully agree with the philosophies of Agile and Lean Development and have observed the benefits in the teams that use them, with the caveat that they are applied to only project management.
+To help with the nuance between using Agile for project management versus other types of project work, it will be helpful to define a few terms as they seem to be rarely used in the SaaS industry.
 The following definitions come from the *A Guide to the Project Management Body of Knowledge* (Project Management Institute, p.4).

 **Project:** A temporary endeavor undertaken to create a unique product, service, or result.
 The temporary nature of projects indicate a beginning and an end to the project work or a phase of the